jacobcancode/LitConnect/navigation/reviewdiscuss/NighthawkCars/reviewdiscuss.md

         <div class="feedback-box">
             <h3>Moderator's Feedback</h3>
             <p class="feedback-content">
                 Wonderful book and story plot!
-I really like the idea of the story and how two people are willing to sacrifice their lives for each other's love.
-Definitely 5/5 stars.
+I like the idea of the story and the plot twist at the end!
             </p>
         </div>
     </div>